andreivisan/workout/algorithms/README.md

 3. Store the Result in Cache: After computing the result, store it in the cache with the corresponding input as the key.

+#### How to Think Recursively

+1. Identify the Base Case:

+    - Determine the simplest instance of the problem that can be solved directly.

+    - Ensure the base case will eventually be reached to prevent infinite recursion.

+2. Define the Recursive Case:

+    - Figure out how to reduce the problem size.

+    - Decide how the function will call itself with a smaller or simpler input.

+3. Assume the Recursive Call Works:

+    - Trust that the function works correctly for the smaller problem.

+    - Focus on using the result of the recursive call to solve the current problem.

+4. Combine Results if Necessary:

+    - If the problem requires combining results from multiple recursive calls, plan how to do so.

 [Fibonacci](recursion_fibonacci.py)

 Something to come back later to is the number of ways of climbing n stairs knowing that we can take 1 step or 2 steps at a time.